theapphiker/penn_jobs/README.md

 <li>ezgmail</li>
 </ul>

+If you have PIP installed, type: `pip install -r requirements.txt` from the command line and your system should install all required modules.

 <b>EZGmail</b>

 Please read Al Sweigart's <a href='https://github.com/asweigart/ezgmail'>documentation and instructions</a> for installing and setting up EZGmail to allow your Python script to access a Gmail account.

 <b>Firefox</b>

-These scripts require having the <a href='https://www.mozilla.org/en-US/firefox/new/'>Firefox web browser</a> installed.
+These scripts require having the <a href='https://www.mozilla.org/en-US/firefox/new/'>Firefox web browser</a> installed on your system.
 The scripts could be modified to work with other web browsers.

 <h2>Example Output</h2>